tirr-c/vbchunguk.me/front/src/main.md

 ### Software Engineering

 * JavaScript <small>Node.js, browser</small>
-  - bot-vbcirc, an IRC bot with various features that work with tiny modules
   - slack-mailer, deliver emails to Slack channels, powered by third-party service
   - [calc], a toy project app which calculates given expression as accurate as possible
+  - (Private) bot-vbcirc, an IRC bot with various features that work with tiny modules
   - (Private) qtunnel, snatch and analyze traffic from a game by opening a proxy server
   - (Private) Seal Defense, a defense game, is built with [Electron]
-    * A team project
     * Worked on hit detection, enemy pattern implementation, simple autoplay AI, ...
   - Modern web frontend